GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/html/subtests/inlining-scripts/index.md

 console.log('Totally lazy');
 ```

-Can HTML files be output where `index.html` contains, inlinined, all static imports (but not dynamic imports).
-Whereas `profile.html` will continue to use external scripts.
-Both pages must reference the same `lazy.js`.
+The build result should be include two HTML files. `index.html` should contain inlinined bundle for `index.js` and its dependencies. `profile.html` should reference the bundle for `profile.js` as an external script.
+Both pages should reference the same lazy-loaded bundle for `lazy.js`.